dacioromero/dacio.dev/content/posts/python-memory-mangement/index.md

 #### Dictonary

-Our next step was to throw it all into as dictionary and keep removing characters off of my numbers until there was a match.
+Our next step was to throw it all into a dictionary and keep removing characters off of my numbers until there was a match.

 [File](https://github.com/lacunahag/call_routing_project/blob/e8d1fbe7a2d8560fd27e1b99ab9b445ad994e2a1/scenario2.py)